newjersey/navigator.business.nj.gov/content/src/display-content/onboarding/starting/has-existing-business.md

 ---
-radioButtonYesText: "Yes"
+radioButtonYesText: Yes
-radioButtonNoText: "No"
+radioButtonNoText: No
 ---

-## Owning a Business
+## Business Status

-Have you already registered and formed your business?
+Have you already formed and registered your business?